-For registered nurses considering pursuing a doctoral degree in nursing, there’s never been a better time.
-According to the American Association of Colleges of Nursing (AACN), demand for nurses with higher levels of education continues to grow to replenish researcher and administrative positions.
-One such higher education track includes a Doctor of Nursing Practice (DNP).
+For registered nurses (RNs) considering doctoral degrees in nursing, the Doctor of Nursing Practice (DNP) degree is on the rise.
+The American Association of Colleges of Nursing (AACN) reported that roughly 7,000 students enrolled in DNP programs in 2010, but that number had grown to more than 36,000 by 2019.
 The DNP prepares graduates to excel in the field of specialized advanced nursing — including employment in clinical leadership, administration, and faculty positions.

-The admission requirements for the Regis College online BSN to DNP program include:
+The admission requirements for BSN to DNP programs generally include requirements such as:

 - A minimum 3.0 cumulative GPA